YouTube

 Share with your friends by clicking the "Like" button below!

-Ken, a Worcester resident, joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
+Ken joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
 After walking for three years and 150 miles, he switched to the support crew and now rides his bicycle along the trail, providing whatever encouragement (and snacks!) he can to the 600 walkers.
-He is also on the event's steering committee and is this site's webmaster.
+He is also an alumnus of the event's steering committee and is this site's webmaster.

 MS Challenge Walk 2011 commercials

-Written by on February 2, 2011 at 3:02 pm
+Written by on Feb 2, 2011

 The snow may have us shut indoors, but we're getting the word out!
 We want the tenth annual MS Challenge Walk on Cape Cod to be the best yet, and that means recruiting friends new and old.
 So we're advertising on Comcast, January 31 through March 6, during which time you may spot this commercial: